tpham2580/playSudoku/README.md

 ## Overview
 ### Description
-The website is hosted on GitHub Pages
+The website is hosted on GitHub Pages: https://tpham2580.github.io/playSudoku/

 ### Instructions
 1. Click on any cell to highlight it